outscale/butterfly/README.md

 # Installing Butterfly

-The easiest way to install Butterfly would be to check github releases (coming soon).
+The easiest way to install Butterfly is to download and install a package from [git releases](https://github.com/outscale/butterfly/releases).

-For now, check out how to build butterfly in the next section.
-Once build, you can run `make install`.
+You can also build yourself butterfly (as shown in the next section) and run `make install`

 # Build Butterfly